arcbtc/The-Muffin-Man/README.md

 # THE MUFFIN MAN, LND node monitor

-ESP32 + 3.5 Inch LCD (the one used for the <a href="https://github.com/rootzoll/raspiblitz">Raspiblitz</a>) LND node monitor.
+ESP32 + 3.5 Inch LCD (the one the <a href="https://github.com/rootzoll/raspiblitz">Raspiblitz</a> uses) LND node monitor.
 Keep your node locked down somewhere safe, but still have an easy way to check its status.

  # Hardware:
 * ESP32 NODE32S